CollinErickson/MVP2005/README.md

 ### I'm confused.
 What am I supposed to do?

 See the Instructions (Beginner) above.
-You don't need all the files in this repo, you only download a single file from the Releases page.
+You don't need all the files in this repo, you only download a single memory card file from the Releases page.

 ### How can I contribute?